epam/hub-kubeflow-components/minio/README.md

 └── values.yaml.gotemplate          # helm chart value template
 ```

+This component will be installed using Helm.
+By default, we rely on Bitnami distribution of helm chart as a quality
+helm chart with lots of improvements and hardening.

 ### Minio Mode

 Parameter `minio.mode` is a `cel` expression: it can be either `distributed` or `standalone` depending on the value